C-reactive protein (CRP)

 Why is a C-reactive protein test taken?

-There are several reasons why a doctor may want to have a C-reactive protein ( CPR) test performed, including:
+There are several reasons why a doctor may want to have a C-reactive protein test performed, including:

-- To determine if there is infection after surgery: CRP levels normally increase within two to six hours following surgery but then return to normal by the third day; if CRP levels are elevated three days after surgery it means there is an infection.
+- To determine if there is infection after surgery: CRP levels normally increase within two to six hours following surgery but then return to normal by the third day.
+If CRP levels are elevated three days after surgery it means there may be an infection.

 - To keep track of an infection or disease that can cause inflammation: Inflammatory bowel disease (IBD), lymphoma ( cancer of the lymph nodes), immune system diseases such as lupus (SLE), rheumatoid arthritis ( swelling of the tissues that line the joints) and osteomyelitis (infection of the bone) are some conditions in which inflammation can be monitored with a CRP test.